intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/core.md

 Parameters:

 * `inputShape`: For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.
-* `name`: String to specify the name of the input layer.
-Default is null.
+* `name`: String to set the name of the input node.
+If not specified, its name will by default to be a generated string.

 ---